title: Multi-speaker dialogue

 /v2/consumer/workflowsRequest body — edit to customize (e.g. swap the image URL or prompt)

-For a "hot debate" effect, set offset: -0.3 to -1.0 on each interrupter — negative offsets pull the track earlier on the timeline.
-Use mild attenuation (volumeDb: -1 to -3) on whichever speaker should sit slightly back in the mix.
+For a "hot debate" effect, set offset: -0.3 to -1.0 on each interrupter — negative offsets pull the element earlier on the timeline.
+Use mild attenuation (a volume transformer at -1 to -3 dB) on whichever speaker should sit slightly back in the mix.

 Adding a music or ambience bed